nlposs/NLP-OSS/README.md

  - confirm the people in the program committee
  - track progress of the workshop website
  - catch suggestions/comments and grammar errors in the proposal (please create new issues, when appropriate)
+   - the proposal is unpolished and everything is open to changes =)